wp-plugins/ajax-load-more/README.txt

 == Changelog ==

 = 2.2.2 =
-* Adding callback function that is dispatched once a successful ajax call is made. $.fn.almComplete(alm=null).
+* Adding callback function that is dispatched once a successful ajax call is made. $.fn.almComplete(alm).
 * Adding WPML support for ICL_LANGUAGE_CODE - A 'lang' atributed is added dynamically if WPML is installed.
 * Making JS variables and functions publically accessible.